Document

 Primitives

-The compute layer is built on Fully Homomorphic Encryption, specifically the TFHE family of schemes.
-We target Zama's Concrete ML framework for production inference because it is the only mature toolchain that compiles ordinary ML graphs (linear models, decision trees, small neural nets) into FHE circuits without per-model cryptographer effort.
+Today, computation runs server-side over data encrypted at rest, with minimization and pseudonymization before egress.
+The target privacy architecture is built on Fully Homomorphic Encryption (the TFHE family of schemes), a far-horizon R&D goal rather than a current capability.
+For that eventual blind-compute path we target Zama's Concrete ML framework, the only mature toolchain that compiles ordinary ML graphs (linear models, decision trees, small neural nets) into FHE circuits without per-model cryptographer effort.

 Threat model